-Faux snow and all the vin chaud, if you want to visit a Christmas market in the heart of the city, then the Jardin des Tuileries Christmas Market in Paris is the largest festive fair in the French capital.
+For festive fun in Paris, you need to look no further than the further palace turned public park in the heart of the city.
+Faux snow and all the vin chaud, if you want to visit a Christmas market in the heart of the city, then the Jardin des Tuileries Christmas Market in Paris is the largest winter fair in the French capital.
 Home to over a hundred wooden style chalets, this festive fair is known as La Magie de Noël (The Magic of Christmas).

 Introducing La Magie de Noël aux Tuileries, the biggest Christmas Market in Paris